oukooveu/ansible-role-wireguard/README.md

 ## Requirements

 There are no special requirements.
+There is no default for `wireguard_vpn_ip`, this variable must be defined for each host.

 ## Role Variables